Yaki Onigiri with Cheese (Japanese Grilled Rice Ball)

 Notes

-• Storage: Wrap each one with plastic wrap, put it in a container, and keep them in the fridge for a couple of days and one month in the freezer.
+• Storage: Wrap each in plastic wrap and store in the fridge for a couple of days and one month in the freezer.

 Nutrition